-- such authorities may disagree with the design or implementation of our or any of our future development partners' clinical trials; - we or any of our future development partners may be unable to demonstrate to the satisfaction of the FDA or other regulatory authorities outside the U.S. that a product candidate is safe and effective for any indication; - the FDA or other regulatory authorities outside the U.S. may not accept clinical data from trials which are conducted at multinational clinical facilities or in countries where the standard of care is potentially different from that of the U.S. or the other regulatory authorities outside the U.S.; - the results of clinical trials may not demonstrate the safety or efficacy required by such authorities for approval; - we or any of our future development partners may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - such authorities may disagree with our interpretation of data from nonclinical studies or clinical trials; - approval may be granted only for indications that are significantly more limited than what we apply for and/or with other significant restrictions on distribution and use; - such authorities may find deficiencies in our manufacturing processes, analytical testing, or facilities or in the manufacturing processes, analytical testing or facilities of third-party manufacturers or testing laboratories with which we or any of our future development partners contract for clinical and commercial supplies; or - the approval policies or regulations of such authorities may significantly change in a manner rendering our or any of our future development partners' clinical data insufficient for approval.
+- such authorities may disagree with the design or implementation of our or any of our future development partners' clinical trials; - we or any of our future development partners may be unable to demonstrate to the satisfaction of the FDA or other regulatory authorities outside the U.S. that a product candidate is safe and effective for any indication; - the FDA or other regulatory authorities outside the U.S. may not accept clinical data from trials which are conducted at multinational clinical facilities or in countries where the standard of care is potentially different from that of the U.S. or the other regulatory authorities outside the U.S.; - the results of clinical trials may not demonstrate the safety or efficacy required by such authorities for approval; - we or any of our future development partners may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - such authorities may disagree with our interpretation of data from nonclinical studies or clinical trials; - approval may be granted only for indications that are significantly more limited than what we apply for and/or with other significant restrictions on distribution and use; - such authorities may find deficiencies in our manufacturing processes, analytical testing, or facilities or in the manufacturing processes, analytical testing or facilities of third-party manufacturers or testing laboratories with which we or any of our future development partners contract for clinical and commercial supplies; - the approval policies or regulations of such authorities may significantly change in a manner rendering our or any of our future development partners' clinical data insufficient for approval; or - approval from such authorities may be conditioned on the collection of additional data or otherwise contain significant post-marketing obligations.